FAQ

 Call the Ejentum API with the current turn's task description, not the conversation history.
 Per-turn injection keeps the reasoning context fresh.

-For long conversations (10+ turns), re-injection keeps the scaffold fresh.
-However, scaffolds resist decay more than plain instructions: on ARC-AGI-3 (25 sequential game actions), scaffold language persisted with a half-life of 24 steps and reasoning quality improved over time instead of degrading.
-Re-injection is still recommended per turn for optimal results, but a single scaffold injection does not vanish after 5 turns.
+For long conversations (10+ turns), re-injection keeps the injection fresh.
+However, injections resist decay more than plain instructions: on ARC-AGI-3 (25 sequential game actions), injection language persisted with a half-life of 24 steps and reasoning quality improved over time instead of degrading.
+Re-injection is still recommended per turn for optimal results, but a single injection does not vanish after 5 turns.

 What is the "lost in the middle" problem and how does Ejentum address it?